Funding for postgraduate research programmes

 You do not need to submit a separate application for this scholarship.
 Applicants should apply online as per the normal University application process.
 All eligible applications submitted before 1 February 2023 will be considered for the award.

 To find out more about funding opportunities, please go to the University of St Andrews Scholarships for research postgraduate programmes web page.

 Paid Part-time Teaching

-All of the School's PhD candidates are offered part-time teaching opportunities, once they have completed the in-house teacher training programme.
+School's PhD candidates may be offered part-time teaching opportunities once they have completed the in-house teacher training programme.